-- The [M-bit](#) is reset to Integer Pointer Mode (1). - The debugger can set the [M-bit](#) to Capability Pointer Mode (0) by executing [MODESW.CAP](#) from the program buffer - if [MODESW.CAP](#) is not supported in debug mode then the same can be done by reading the CSR, using [SCMODE](#) and then writing the CSR. - This only needs doing once after resetting the core. - The [M-bit](#) is used on debug mode entry to determine which CHERI execution mode to enter.
+- The [M-bit](#) is reset to Integer Pointer Mode (1). - The debugger can set the [M-bit](#) to Capability Pointer Mode (0) by executing [MODESW.CAP](#) from the program buffer. - Executing [MODESW.CAP](#) causes subsequent instructions execution from the program buffer, starting from the next instruction, to be executed in Capability Pointer Mode.
+It also sets the CHERI execution mode to Capability Pointer Mode on future entry into debug mode. - Therefore to enable use of a CHERI debugger, a single [MODESW.CAP](#) only needs to be executed once from the program buffer after resetting the core. - The debugger can also execute [MODESW.INT](#) to change the mode back to Integer Pointer Mode, which also affects the execution of the next instruction in the program buffer, updates the [M-bit](#) of [dinfrc](#) and controls which CHERI execution mode to enter on the next entry into debug mode.